TechDufus/TravLang/release-info/introduction.md

-# What does an OCaml version mean?
+# What does an travlang version mean?

-OCaml releases follow a linux-like scheme for their version string.
-The OCaml version string consists in three numbers, optionally followed by either a prerelease or development tag (`%i.%i.%i[~alpha%i|~beta%i|~rc%i|+%s]`).
-For example, 4.14.1, 5.1.0~alpha2 and 5.3.0+dev0-2023-12-22 are valid OCaml versions.
+travlang releases follow a linux-like scheme for their version string.
+The travlang version string consists in three numbers, optionally followed by either a prerelease or development tag (`%i.%i.%i[~alpha%i|~beta%i|~rc%i|+%s]`).
+For example, 4.14.1, 5.1.0~alpha2 and 5.3.0+dev0-2023-12-22 are valid travlang versions.

-- The first version number (4 in 4.14.1) is the major version of OCaml.
+- The first version number (4 in 4.14.1) is the major version of travlang.
-  This version number is updated when major new features are added to the OCaml language.
-For instance, OCaml 5 added shared memory parallelism and effect handlers and OCaml 4 introduced GADTs (Generalised Abstract Data Types).
+  This version number is updated when major new features are added to the travlang language.
+For instance, travlang 5 added shared memory parallelism and effect handlers and travlang 4 introduced GADTs (Generalised Abstract Data Types).

-- The second version number (14 in 4.14.1) is the minor version of OCaml.
+- The second version number (14 in 4.14.1) is the minor version of travlang.
-  This number is increased for every new release of OCaml.
-In particular, a new minor version of OCaml can contain breaking changes.
+  This number is increased for every new release of travlang.
+In particular, a new minor version of travlang can contain breaking changes.
 However, we strive to maintain backward compatibility as much as possible.

 - The last number (1 in 4.14.1) is the bugfix number.